Digital Forensics - Here's What Lawyers Need To Know

 Posted by Paulette Keheley | Mon, Jun 15, 2020

 Discovery entails a fair amount of detective work for lawyers, as they comb through files and records searching for information that will support their case and provide evidentiary value.
-There are times, however, when professional investigators need to be brought in to dig deeper into available data and conduct more thorough analysis.
+There are times, however, when professional investigators need to be brought in to dig deeper into available data and conduct more thorough analyses.

 Digital forensics is an increasingly important component of the discovery process, especially as cases and trials revolve around — and often hinge upon — digital data.
 This practice is particularly important in criminal cases where chain of custody is a major concern, but it’s just as relevant in civil cases as well.